giantswarm/gitops-template/docs/add_wc.md

     gpg --delete-secret-keys "${KEY_FP}"
     ```

-1. Share the regular GPG public key in this repository:
+1. Share the new GPG public key in this repository:

     ```sh
     gpg --export --armor "${KEY_FP}" \